 - Get the IPN handler URL from the extension’s settings tab under IPN Location.

 There will be a large amount of options in the form.
 You can leave all of these as-is if you are just testing to make sure the IPN handshake can be verified.

-- Send through the first test with just the defaults.
+Send through this test with just the defaults.
 You should get an indication of a valid IPN test if it finds the listener and the listener responds.
 If not, you may need to troubleshoot why it can’t find the listener.
 (NOTE: your test site MUST be out in the open for this to work and the domain must be valid.
 If you are testing on localhost or some test system that is not open, PayPal won’t be able to see it and you won’t be able to test it).